Matthew-Freak/Shared-Docs/Access update.md

 - [x] Between records doesn't work for CL stuff - CL needs a rework
 - [x] Spline tape length still got calculated - should be fixed
 - [x] Check tabbing
-- [ ] Functionalise everything???
-There is so much repeated code
+- [x] Functionalise everything???
+There is so much repeated code - won't do
 - [x] install type default to N/A if Skin only etc?
 - [x] Need to copy latest revision across
 - [x] Springs are cooked
 - [ ] left to do
-	- [ ] arrange the report
+	- [x] arrange the report
-	- [ ] do a fresh set up run
+	- [x] do a fresh set up run
-	- [ ] test
+	- [x] test
 	- [ ] quick audit?
-- [ ] Cable spring default to N/A for track and NONE for cable
+- [x] Cable spring default to N/A for track and NONE for cable
-- [ ] Ask about key tube type
+- [x] Ask about key tube type